Arnav12saxena/Arnav12saxena/README.md

 ---

-## 📁 Full Project Portfolio
-All repositories are available below, including:
-- Algorithms collection
-- Chatbot project
-- Unity XR projects
-- Deep learning notebooks
-- Real-world AI systems

----

-> *"Building AI that works outside the lab — in fields, farms, roads, and real-world environments."*
+> *Building AI systems that work in the real world — in fields, farms, roads, classrooms, and everywhere technology actually matters.*